orangeCircleCode/orangecirclecompany-hugo/content/services/seo.md

 #### Whether building your new website or auditing your existing website, we begin by doing the following for you:

-1. Audit your website and analyze all the factors that search engines take into account when selecting your websites placement in search results.
+1. Audit your website and analyze all the factors that search engines take into account when selecting your websites placement in search results
 2. Provide you with a report of our findings along with our recommendations.
-3. Implement all recommended changes.
+3. Implement all recommended changes
-4. Conduct a final website audit to measure the effectiveness of changes made.
+4. Conduct a final website audit to measure the effectiveness of changes made

 #### Some key factors that search engines take into account are: